 More like this

-Step 3: Add wings, a beak and the eyes
+Step 3: Add wings, a beak and eyes

-From the yellow felt or card, cut out 2 wings and glue them either side of the hat top.
+Cut out 2 wings from the yellow felt or card, and glue them either side of the hat top.

 From the orange felt or card, cut out a beak shape and glue that onto the front of the hat top.
 Next, glue the googly eyes above the beak.

-Step 4: Make the nest and add any decorations
+Step 4: Make a nest and add decorations

 Spread glue around the base of the hat top/chick and stick down straw or shredded paper to make the nest.
 You could also add flowers and pom poms, as shown in our picture.
 The flowers used here are on a thin wire and have been threaded through the hat.
 You can also buy craft sunflowers which, like the pompoms here, can just be stuck down with PVA glue.
 Leave overnight to allow the glue to dry fully before wearing.